 - 1 teaspoon baking soda

-- ½ cup whipped firm (or extra firm) tofu (place tofu in a blender or food processor and pulse until smooth)
+- ½ cup whipped firm tofu place tofu in a blender or food processor and pulse until smooth

 - 1 teaspoon vanilla

-- Heat your oven to 350F.
-Prepare your sheet cake pan by giving it a quick spray of vegetable cooking spray.
+- Preheat oven to 350°F/175°C. Prepare your sheet cake pan by giving it a quick spray of vegetable cooking spray.

-- In a saucepan, melt the coconut spread over medium heat.
+- In a saucepan, melt the butter over medium heat.
 Add the cocoa and stir until well combined.
-In a separate, small sauce pan, heat the water until it’s good and hot.
-Add the hot water, stir, and bring that mixture to a boil for 20-30 seconds.
+In a separate, small saucepan, heat the water until it’s good and hot.
+Add the hot water, stir, and bring that mixture to a boil for 20 to 30 seconds.
 Then remove from heat.

 - In a mixing bowl, combine the flour, sugar, salt, and baking soda.

-- In a separate, smaller bowl combine the soy buttermilk, whipped tofu, and vanilla and stir well.
+- In a separate, smaller bowl combine the milk, vinegar, whipped tofu, and vanilla and stir well.
 Set aside.

-- Now comes the fun part.
-Pour the hot chocolate mixture over the flour mixture and stir well.
-Then fold in the soy buttermilk mixture and stir until everything is well-combined.
-Pour the batter into your prepared cake pan.
-Bake for 20 – 25 minutes.
+- Pour the hot chocolate mixture over the flour mixture and stir well.
+Then fold in the tofu mixture and stir until everything is well-combined.
+Pour the batter into the prepared cake pan.
+Bake for 20 to 25 minutes.

-- Once the cake is done, remove it from the oven and pour the prepared frosting evenly over the still warm cake.
-Let the heat help you spread that frosting out all the way through from the far corners of the cake.
-You want every bite to know there’s frosting involved.
-And pecans.
-Make sure those are evenly distributed as well.
-Or add some finely chopped pecans to the top to really wow your guests!
+- Once the cake is done, remove it from the oven and pour the frosting evenly over the still-warm cake.
+Let the heat help spread that frosting out all the way through from the far corners of the cake.
+Make sure the frosting and pecans are equally distributed across the cake.